dCache/dcache/docs/TheBook/src/main/markdown/config-history.md

 with the collection intervals, can be configured from properties;
 see **/usr/share/dcache/defaults/history.properties**.

-Running this service is essential for the delivery of admin data from the frontend.
-It can usually be run out of the box with no special properties
+Running this service is essential for the delivery of histogram data from the frontend.
+It can be run out of the box with no special properties
 set:

     [historyDomain]
     [historyDomain/history]

+While it is not required to run this service in its own domain, it is usually good practice to isolate a non-essential service this way, allowing a restart which does not affect other services, should that be necessary.